How an abandoned church was tactfully transformed into a brewery

 “I love art and culture things, so I wanted the space to be rich and original and have some kind of historical and architectural significance,” Richard said. “[The church] looked like something from an apocalyptic movie.
 I fell in love with it, and the renovation was like peeling an onion, the more you dug down, the better it looked.”

-So, when Richard gazed at the Clinton church’s wooden pews, stained glass windows, oil lamps and other historical features, he made a plan to preserve or reuse as much of it as possible.
-The bulk of the renovation process included restoring the original 1898 stained glass windows, cleaning and revamping the Italian tile fresco, transforming the wooden pews into tables and repurposing materials from other historic buildings nearby.
+Throughout the renovation process, the Clinton church’s wooden pews, stained glass windows, oil lamps and other historical features were preserved or reused as much as possible.
+In fact, the bulk of the process included restoring the original 1898 stained glass windows, cleaning and revamping the Italian tile fresco, transforming the wooden pews into tables and repurposing materials from other historic buildings nearby.
 New additions included placing a 17th century gaper from the Netherlands over the doors and a 1940 Italianate replica fountain in the outdoor courtyard.

 The project also required putting in all new gas, water and sewer lines, putting it six times over budget.
 But never-ending support from the local First Citizens Bank and grants from the Iowa Economic Development Authority helped make it all possible.

-With the church fully restored, today’s guests can now sample carefully crafted beers and sodas alongside woodfired pizzas and other fresh menu items, all made by a passionate team that includes Richard’s two daughters.
-While visitors enjoy the flavors, they might also be surprised to discover famous art pieces lining the walls.
-Authentic, yet simply framed, works from Ben Shahn, Pablo Picasso and Salvador Dalí offer a glimpse into Richard’s private collection.
+With the church fully restored, today’s guests can now sample carefully crafted beers and sodas alongside woodfired pizzas and other fresh menu items, all made by a passionate team.